Illegal, unreported and unregulated fishing: Africa

 In addition to its socioeconomic impacts, IUU fishing in West Africa has severe environmental consequences.
 Illegal vessels frequently use destructive fishing techniques, such as bottom trawling and the use of fine-mesh or prohibited gear, which lead to seabed degradation, habitat destruction, and the bycatch of juvenile and non-target species.
 These practices contribute to the collapse of fish stocks, disrupt marine food webs, and threaten the long-term sustainability of marine biodiversity in the region.
 The lack of adequate monitoring means that endangered species, such as sharks, sea turtles, and marine mammals, are often caught unintentionally and discarded at sea, contributing to biodiversity loss.
-Furthermore, IUU fishing contributes to unsustainable levels of fishing pressure on critical species such as sardinella, horse mackerel, and hake, many of which are essential for both ecological balance and food security.
-The overfishing of these species has cascading ecological effects, reducing prey availability for larger marine predators and altering the structure of marine ecosystems.
-In many parts of the South Atlantic, particularly in Angola and Namibia, IUU fishing has also been associated with increased levels of pollution and discarded fishing gear, which exacerbate marine plastic waste and further damage fragile ocean habitats.
+IUU fishing contributes to unsustainable levels of fishing pressure on species such as sardinella, horse mackerel, and hake, many of which are essential for both ecological balance and food security.
+The overfishing of these species reduces prey availability for larger marine predators and alters the structure of marine ecosystems.
+In parts of the South Atlantic, particularly in Angola and Namibia, IUU fishing has also been associated with increased levels of pollution and discarded fishing gear, which exacerbate marine plastic waste and further damage fragile ocean habitats.

 Climate change is compounding these effects.
 Warmer sea temperatures and shifting fish distributions make stocks more vulnerable to IUU exploitation, particularly in upwelling zones such as the Canary and Benguela Currents.
 In such regions, depleted fish stocks recover more slowly due to changes in ocean productivity and nutrient flows, magnifying the long-term ecological toll of illegal fishing.